Coco Austin’s Breasts Almost Pop Out Of Her Bikini During Miami Holiday

 “Beach babes..lol.
 Kisses to our followers,” she captioned the Instagram post.

 The photo of mother and daughter was taken on Tuesday.
 The holiday has clearly been a fun time for the family.
-Ice T was also photographed with his beautiful daughter and the photo was posted on Chanel’s Instagram account.
+Ice T was also photographed with his beautiful daughter, and the photo was posted on Chanel’s Instagram account.
 The family also went on a yacht ride and took some more photos that were also posted on Instagram.

 “My family vacation continues…day on a yacht is not too shabby.
 Chanel is not sure about this wind though,” Coco wrote on one of her posts.